 - 1. Schools across the USA started making school years longer.
 Write down two ways of doing this. - 2.
 Schools across the USA started making school years longer.
 Write down the reason for that. - 3.
 Why did schools across the USA start making school years longer? - 4.
 What change has recently taken place in some American schools, and why has this occurred? - 5.
-Quote the sentence which shows that the Jordanian school year is longer than school year in the UK and the UAS. - 6.
+Write down a sentence which shows that the Jordanian school year is longer than school year in the UK and the UAS. - 6.
 How many days a year do most students in the USA attend school? - 7.
 In which countries do students spend the most time studying in the world? - 8.
 Write down a sentence which indicates the average length of time studying per day for the class in Japan, Indonesia and South Korea.

 - 9. Students in Japan, Indonesia and South Korea spend the most time studying in the world.
 Write down the reason. - 10.
 Write down a sentence which indicates that most students in Finland are multilingual. - 11.
 Students in some countries spend the most time studying in the world.
 Write down two countries of them. - 12.
 It is suggested that the number and length of school days is not the only factor in determining whether students will succeed at school or not.
-Think of this, in two sentences, write down your point of view. - 13.
-According to the text, what distinguishes studying in Finland? - 14.
-There are two contradictory viewpoints mentioned in the text, write them down. - 15.
-Quote the sentence which indicates that Jordanian students spend more time at school than the American and British students. - 16.
-Quote the sentence which indicates that the after school activities in Japan and South Korea is not compulsory. - 17.
-Find a word in the text which means "speaking a language very well, like a native speaker.
+Think of this, in two sentences, write down your point of view.